denisfelic/laravel-inertia-js-breeze-typescript-react-ssr/README.md

+#### Note
-Execute all commands in 'sail' container, exemple using alias
+Execute all commands in the 'sail' container, exemple using alias

 ```
 sail npm run ssr